- Assistive Listening Systems Vs. Assisted Listening Devices

-1 in 10 Americans struggle with hearing.
+1 in 10 Americans struggles with hearing.
 As Baby Boomers come into their golden years, that number is set to increase.
-Some estimates say there will be 65 million people who need some type of hearing assistance.
+Some estimates say there will be 65 million people who need some hearing assistance.

 Your church needs to be prepared for these people in your congregation.
-Not only is it the right thing to do, but as I am sure that you know, the ADA (Americans With Disabilities Act) requires you to do it.
+Not only is it the right thing to do, but as I am sure that you know, California and Texas require you to comply with the ADA (Americans With Disabilities Act) and more states are surely going to follow suit.

-Personal assisted listening devices are not just for those that are diagnosed with severe hearing loss.
-They also for people who just have trouble distinguishing sounds, especially in large rooms or rooms with bad acoustics and echo problems.
-I be you have people like that in your congregation and you might not even know it.
+Personal assistive listening devices are not just for those that are diagnosed with a severe hearing loss.
+They are also for people who have trouble distinguishing sounds, especially in large rooms or rooms with bad acoustics and echo problems.
+You might have people like that in your congregation, and you might not even know it.

 So the question is not whether you should have an assistive hearing system in your church, but which one will best serve the people of your congregation.

 I am going to give you a couple of great options on which one will best serve your needs based on your size.
-The ADA has requirements based on the size of your congregation and the systems are best categorized by the size of the building you are operating the system in.
+The ADA has requirements based on the size of your congregation, and the systems are best categorized by the size of the building you are holding services.